 I was looking forward to reaching the Warrumbungle National Park.
 It is a dark skies park and the ‘Astronomy Capital of Australia.’
 It has been given the gold star rating for the absence of light pollution making the milky way an astronomical wonder for the naked eye.

 Seeing stars on a moonless night in the desert in a dark sky region is an experience like no other.
-Far from cities and light pollution, the sky feels closer.
+Far from cities and light pollution, the darkness is tangible.
+We may not have had the advantage of telescopes as we did in the Elqui dark sky region of Chile, but the sky still feels closer.
 In every direction, brilliant lights speak of a vast universe filled with objects that create artwork in the midnight sky.
 It is a painting beyond imagination and still beyond our understanding.

 The Breadknife Trail